 Finances

 First things first is the cost!
 Everything has a cost.
 If you renew your lease, you will be paying a monthly rent payment to live in that space.
 If you buy a home, you will pay a monthly mortgage payment to both live in the home and earn equity in the ownership of the home.
-Right now, the answer seems obvious, however, the cost is not as simple as swapping out rent or a mortgage payment.

 If you choose to buy a home, there are additional costs to consider outside of just the mortgage payment.
 You must consider: